-Repurchase agreements may be used with respect to sovereign and corporate bonds for investment and efficient portfolio management purposes.
-The proportion of the Sub-Fund's net assets subject to these instruments is expected to range from 0% to 30% and may not exceed 50%.
-Reverse repurchase agreements may be used with respect to sovereign bonds for efficient portfolio management purposes.
-The proportion of the Sub-Fund's net assets subject to these instruments is expected to range from 0% to 30% and may not exceed 50%.
-Total return swaps and contracts for difference may be used with respect to Local Currency bonds and financial indices for investment and hedging purposes.
+- Repurchase agreements may be used with respect to sovereign and corporate bonds for investment and efficient portfolio management purposes.
+The proportion of the Sub-Fund's net assets subject to these instruments is expected to range from 0% to 30% and may not exceed 50%. - Reverse repurchase agreements may be used with respect to sovereign bonds for efficient portfolio management purposes.
+The proportion of the Sub-Fund's net assets subject to these instruments is expected to range from 0% to 30% and may not exceed 50%. - Total return swaps and contracts for difference may be used with respect to Local Currency bonds and financial indices for investment and hedging purposes.
 The proportion of the Sub-Fund's net assets subject to these instruments, expressed as the notional of the total return swap or contract for difference divided by the Sub-Fund's net asset value, is expected to range from 0% to 25% and may not exceed 50%.

-The Sub-Fund will not engage in margin lending or securities lending.
-Investor Profile: Investors with a medium to long-term horizon (3 to 5 years) looking for an actively managed portfolio of investment grade-rated fixed income securities.
-Global Exposure: An absolute VaR approach is applied.
+Investors with a medium to long-term horizon (3 to 5 years) looking for an actively managed portfolio of investment grade-rated fixed income securities.

+An absolute VaR approach is applied.
 The Sub-Fund's VaR is limited internally, subject to change, and may not exceed 20% of the Sub-Fund's net asset value.

 The expected level of leverage of the Sub-Fund based on the "sum-of-notionals" methodology usually does not exceed 1,500% of the net asset value of the Sub-Fund.
 When excluding short term interest rate contracts from the calculation, the expected level of leverage of the Sub-Fund typically does not exceed 400% of the net asset value of the Sub-Fund.

 The level of leverage will vary depending on the positioning of the Sub-Fund and may, under certain circumstances, exceed the aforementioned levels depending on the types and maturity of instruments used.
 Interest rate derivatives can create a high leverage based on the "sum-of-notionals" methodology, particularly where shorter duration instruments are used for duration management.

 The "sum-of-notionals" methodology does not allow for offsets of hedging transactions and other risk mitigation strategies involving derivatives, such as currency hedging, duration management and macro hedging.
 Consequently, the reported level of leverage may exceed, at times considerably, the economic leverage assumed by the Sub-Fund.

-Sustainability Risks: As the Sub-Fund is broadly diversified, it is not anticipated that any single Sustainability Risk will have a material negative financial impact on the Sub-Fund.
-Valuation: Daily Sub-Investment Manager: BlueBay Asset Management USA LLC
+As the Sub-Fund is broadly diversified, it is not anticipated that any single Sustainability Risk will have a material negative financial impact on the Sub-Fund.

 BlueBay Investment Grade Absolute Return ESG Bond Fund

 Class Management Fee (basis points) Performance Fee Rate (%) Expenses (basis points)

 С Up to 200 Nil 14

 G Up to 200 Nil 14

 1 100 Nil 10

 I (Perf) 60 20.0 10

-К Up to 200 Nil 10
+K Up to 200 Nil 10

-м 100 Nil 14
+M 100 Nil 14

 Q Up to 200 Nil 14

 R 150 Nil 14

 R (CPerf) 120 20.0 14

 S Up to 200 Nil 14

 S (CPerf) Up to 200 20.0 14

-Х, Ү Nil Nil 10
+X, Y Nil Nil 10

 Benchmark ICE BofA Merrill Lynch Eur ICE BofA Merrill Lynch Euro Currency 3-Month Deposit Offered Rate Constant Maturity Index